Website and App FAQs

 If you are seeing ads in the app when you did not expect to, it usually means the app is not currently recognizing your subscription on that device.
 See also What should I do if my subscription doesn’t seem to be working in the app?

-Q. Why are the ads I see so personalized to my interests?
+Q: Why are the ads I see so personalized to my interests?

-AccuWeather uses personalized advertising (formerly called interest-based advertising) to show ads that are more relevant to you.
+A: AccuWeather uses personalized advertising (formerly called interest-based advertising) to show ads that are more relevant to you.
 This type of advertising uses online data to deliver content tailored to your interests—helping improve the user experience and increase effectiveness for advertisers.

 To learn more, please review our Cookie Policy.